-This course is ONLY for 5th Edition Applicants: This course focuses on the philosophical underpinnings, and key concepts & principles of applied behavior analysis (ABA).
+This course focuses on the philosophical underpinnings, and key concepts & principles of applied behavior analysis (ABA).
 Specifically, this course focuses on the definition, characteristics, principles, processes, and concepts of and ethical issues pertaining to applied behavior analysis and their application to clinical practice and research in the area of severe developmental disabilities.
 Additional topics covered in this course include behavior and response classes, advanced issues related to reinforcement and punishment, stimulus control, establishing operations, functional relations, generalization, teaching contingency-shaped behavior, antecedent- and consequence-based intervention procedures.

 At the end of the course, students will be able to: